Doncaster Free Press: Offices

 Staff work from home.
 The paper left its Sunny Bar home of 89 years to move to new premises in January 2014.
 Reporters still live and work in Doncaster.
 It was first published on 18 June 1925.

 Current and previous editors of the Free Press

-The current editor of the newspaper is Dominic Brown.

-Previous editors are Nancy Fielder, Phil Bramley, Chris Burton, Graeme Huston, Merrill Diplock, Martin Edmunds, Richard Tear, Leonard Peet, Maurice Coupe and the paper's founder and first editor, Richard "Dickie" Crowther.
+The current editor of the newspaper is Ben Green.
+Previous editors are Nancy Fielder, Dominic Brown, Liam Hoden, Phil Bramley, Chris Burton, Graeme Huston, Merrill Diplock, Martin Edmunds, Richard Tear, Leonard Peet, Maurice Coupe and the paper's founder and first editor, Richard "Dickie" Crowther.
 These are the only editors in the entire history of the newspaper.

-It is part of the National World publishing empire.
+It is part of the Iconic Media Group.

 Other publications

 The SYN stable also used to include paid-for weekly titles such as South Yorkshire Times, Epworth Bells and Crowle Advertiser, Gainsborough Standard and Worksop Guardian.
 Former titles such as the Selby Times, as well as free titles the Doncaster Advertiser, Goole and Howden Courier and Thorne and District Gazette are now either defunct or have been swallowed into other publications.